{{flagHref}}

 Is potassium toxic to humans?

-Potassium itself is not toxic; it is an essential nutrient.
-However, an imbalance, either an excess or a deficiency, can result in serious health issues, such as cardiac arrhythmias.
+Potassium itself is not toxic to humans; rather, it is an essential nutrient.
+However, an imbalance—too much or too little—can lead to serious health issues such as heart arrhythmias.

-Why does potassium react so strongly with water?
+Why does potassium react so vigorously with water?

 What are some products made from potassium compounds?

-Common products include fertilisers (potassium chloride and potassium nitrate), soaps (potassium hydroxide) and glass (potassium carbonate).
-Potassium salts are also used in food processing and in medicine.
+Some common products include fertilisers—potassium chloride and potassium nitrate, soaps—potassium hydroxide, and glass—potassium carbonate.
+Potassium salts are also used in food and medicine.

 About the author